Cordtus/ddns-recupdate/README.md

 bash $HOME/scripts/dns-update.sh your@email.com your_api_token
 ```

-- You will be prompted to select which zones to operate on.
+You will be prompted to pick the zones to update; only those zones’ A records are modified.
-- Only selected zones/records will be updated.

 ### Automatic (all zones and records)